-Setting upWordPress in multiple languages is indispensable for your WordPress business in times of globalization and international customers.
-To support you with the implementation of a multilingual WordPress website, I will describe our own experiences with the WPML WordPress Plugin for the multilingualism of our website raidboxes.com/io/it/etc.
+Setting up WordPress in multiple languages is indispensable for your WordPress business in times of globalisation and international customers.
+To support you in implementing a multilingual WordPress website, I will describe our own experience with the WPML WordPress plugin for the multilingualism of our website raidboxes.de/io/it/etc.

 - on a separate domain per language

-- on multiple sub-domains per language
+- on several sub domains per language

 - on different domains per language

 Now you can set up the language switcher options.
-The default setting is the so-called dropdown variant as a menu on your website.
+The default setting is the so-called dropdown variant as a menu on your WordPress website.

 In my opinion, this function is often associated with problems, because it automatically interferes with your Theme .
 So please test it extensively before the final release.

 Finally, you will be asked to register WPML for a fee.
-You can also use it for free, but then Plugin updates and support would not be possible.
+You can also use it for free, but then plugin updates and support would not be possible.

 Once you have set up multilingualism using WPML, you can translate all your posts, pages, categories and keywords into the languages you have added.

-- all sites of a Show language
+- Show all pages of a language

-- all sites all Show languages
+- Show all pages in all languages

 - In my opinion, one advantage of the WPML WordPress Plugins is the individual areas of application and the quick setup due to the user-friendly onboarding.